My content is reader-supported by awesome people like you. Which means I could earn a commission. Learn more here!

 How We Test These Platforms

-Ease of use | Is it easy to sign up for and is guidance there to not fail |
+Ease of use | Is it easy to sign up for, and is there guidance to not fail |

 Customer Support | I gotta see this somehow |